SEX WORK TOOLKIT

 Public Litter

-What to do if you find a used needle
+What to do if you find a used needle or other paraphernalia

 - When you have finished, wash your hands carefully with soap and warm water.